 4. Present Land Use and Evolution of the Current Bio-diversity Regime

 Evidence indicates that the estate had undergone various changes in land use during the recent history which gave rise to the present bio-diversity regime in the land.
 Historically, this land was covered with rich natural vegetation in the area that had scarcely been disturbed by human interventions.
 Villagers from the surrounding areas later disturbed the natural vegetation for ‘chena’ cultivation.
 According to the documentary evidence, the land was first surveyed in 1935.
-The first major commercial land use in the estate was a rubber plantation started in 1930.
+The first major commercial land use in the estate was a rubber plantation that started in 1930.
 Around 1968, rubber was replaced with a ‘vegetative’ tea cultivation which has been expanded in to around 16 ha (40 acs) of land.
-Despite these commercial involvements, a significant area which had earlier been disturbed for chena cultivation has grown in to forest vegetation with large tree species, again, thus helping to conserve and maintain a substantial bio-diversity regime inside the estate premises.
-In addition, some disturbed patches contain secondary vegetation that consists of number of shrub species with high diversity.
+Despite these commercial involvements, a significant area that had earlier been disturbed for chena cultivation has grown into forest vegetation with large tree species, again, thus helping to conserve and maintain a substantial bio-diversity regime inside the estate premises.
+In addition, some disturbed patches contain secondary vegetation that consists of a number of shrub species with high diversity.

 5. Species Composition of Bio-diversity Regime in the Estate

 The survey has recorded the 120 flora species belonged to the following categories.